 The analysis and discussion results in this study lead to the following conclusions.
-First, important and positive consequences for technological innovation performance can be obtained from environmental martiment practices.
+First, important and positive consequences for technological innovation performance can be obtained from environmental margement practices.
 Second, green supply chain integration has a positive and important impact on technology innovation performance.
 Third, a positive and significant influence on supply chain knowledge sharing can be obtained from green supply chain integration.
-Fourth, the positive and significant impact on technology innovation performance is influenced by the sharing of supply chain knowledge sharing mediates the influence of supply chain knowledge sharing mediates the influence of supply chain integration on technology innovation performance.
+Fourth, the positive and significant impact on technology innovation performance is influenced by the sharing of supply chain knowledge.
+Fifth, supply chain knowledge sharing mediates the influence of supply chain integration on technology innovation performance.